-If you've been hurt in a car accident, call personal injury attorney Michael Sidons today for a consultation to get compensation for your injuries.
+If you've been hurt in a car accident in Maryland, call personal injury attorney Michael Sidons today for a consultation to get compensation for your injuries.
 Unfortunately, people are injured in auto accidents every day.
-Because of this, all drivers need to understand what to do after an accident occurs, what rights they have, and how to determine whether to accept an insurance settlement or file a lawsuit.
+Because of this, all drivers need to understand what to do after an accident in Maryland occurs, what rights they have, and how to determine whether to accept an insurance settlement or file a lawsuit.

 Determining fault in an auto accident depends on the state laws, as well as the circumstances of the accident.
 If the accident occurred in a fault state, the driver who caused the accident is responsible for damages.